Reference

 The side panel allows you to display one or several additional objects right next to the main content and work on them simultaneously.
 That way you can work in a broader context and explore the relationships of different documents.

-• Open something in the side panel - Click on the object whilst holding the shift key down.
+• Open something in the side panel - Click on the object whilst holding the shift key down, or click the + on the right side of the Capacities window and search for the object you'd like to open.

-• Open multiple windows in the side panel - Open one object/view in the side panel, pin it, open another and pin that.
+• Open multiple windows in the side panel - Open one object/view in the side panel, open another and drag and drop that second tab underneath the first side panel window.
+Up to 3 screens can be used in the side panel.
+You can resize the windows in the right side panel.

-• Close an entry in the side panel: Hover over the top of the entry, click on the "x" at the top right of an entry in the side panel.
+• Close an entry in the side panel: Hover over the name of the object you have open, click on the "x" at the top right of an entry in the side panel.

 • Directly open a newly created content in the side panel: Simply hold shift when creating new content.